 Michigan Tech Tapped for National Rail Research, Education Center

-Michigan Technological University’s Rail Transportation Program--part of the Michigan Tech Transportation Institute--is one of seven members of a research university consortium that has received the US Department of Transportation’s (USDoT) first multi-million grant to a University Transportation Center focused solely on rail transportation.
-The University of lllinois at Urbana-Champaign (UIUC) will lead the consortium.
+Michigan Technological University’s Rail Transportation Program--part of the Michigan Tech Transportation Institute--is one of seven members of a research university consortium that has received the US Department of Transportation’s (USDOT) first multi-million grant to a University Transportation Center focused solely on rail transportation.
+The University of Illinois at Urbana-Champaign (UIUC) will lead the consortium.

 NURail is one of 10 University Transportation Centers nationwide to receive the federal funding.